xcart/xc5-manual/en/general_setup/changing_the_domain_name_if_you_are_using_bluehost_as_domain_name_registrar.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2016-09-27 22:05 +0400'
 identifier: ref_PVcLZCAC
-updated_at: 2014-01-30 00:00
-layout: article_with_sidebar
-lang: en
-title: 'Changing the domain name if you are using Bluehost as domain name registrar'
+title: Changing the domain name if you are using Bluehost as domain name registrar
 categories:
   - User manual
   - Deprecated
+published: true
+order: 160
 ---